felipeg48/spring-cloud-cli/spring-cloud-devtools/README.md

       port: 8761
 ```

 The `name` attribute is required.
 If `waitUntilStarted` is true, Devtools will block until the application has reached the `deployed` state.
 Before commands are deployed, the list is sorted using Spring's `OrderComparator`.
 In the above case, `configserver` is deployed before any other app is deployed.
-Currently only `maven://` coordinates and standard Spring Resources (`file://`, etc...) are supported.
+Currently only `maven:` coordinates and standard Spring Resources (`file:`, etc...) are supported.

 ### Stopping